AGameAnx/dok-ge-mod/README.md

 - **Windows**: `Steam/steamapps/common/Deserts of Kharak/Data/Managed`
 - **Mac**: `Steam/steamapps/common/Deserts of Kharak/DesertsofKharak.app/Contents/Resources/Data/Managed`
 You may need to right click the apps and choose `Show package contents` to get to this directory.
-- **Linux**:`home/$username/.local/share/Steam/steamapps/common`
+- **Linux**: `home/$username/.local/share/Steam/steamapps/common`
-For Linux simply use the files from MAC folder and paste them, overwritting everything.
+Use the files from Mac folder.
 Easiest way to get to the directory is to browse to local files using Steam.
-As some Linux distros will have different default locations for steamapps.

 Extracting the archive should prompt to replace all files within.